rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIfirststart.md

 ## Grant RsyncGUI access root home catalog

 Access to remote servers from RsyncGUI is normally by utilizing ssh and ssh keys.
 There are more info about [the two options to setup passwordless logins](/post/remotelogins/).
 Default ssh keys are installed in `.ssh` catalog in your home catalog.
-If you dont have created ssh keys and .ssh catalog, the following is show and you are not allowed to create default ssh keys.
+If you dont have created ssh keys and `.ssh` catalog, the following are shown and you are not allowed to create default ssh keys.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/nossh.png)